Old Cariboo Highway

-The Old Cariboo Highway is a portion of the historic Cariboo Highway near Prince George, British Columbia.
+The Old Cariboo Highway is a portion of the historic Cariboo Highway near Prince George, British Columbia, Canada.
 It runs northward from its junction with Highway 97 just south of Prince George, and terminates at the Yellowhead Highway just east of Prince George.
 It is formerly signed as Highway 97A.

 Traffic along the Old Cariboo Highway is light and it serves primarily as the main road for the Pineview area of Prince George, passing next to Pineview Elementary School and the Prince George Airport.